molcyto/MC-Ratio-96-wells/README.md

 ## Explanation input dialog for Macro_96wells_Ratio_v7.ijm
 - 96 wells or 384 wells: here the well plate format can be selected.
-- Fixed background valuw or rolling ball background: these are options to correct for background in the ratio images.
+- Fixed background value or rolling ball background: these are options to correct for background in the ratio images.
 Rolling ball uses the ImageJ rolling ball (radius 100 pixels) background subtraction.
 Fixed uses a fixed gray value that is subtracted from each ratio image.
 - In case of fixed background, what is background intensity: In case the previous input selected 'rolling ball' this is a dummy input, otherwise it sets the background gray value that is subtracted from the images prior to analysis.
 - Fixed threshold value or modal value threshold: Here you can choose how cells are recognized in the image, either by selecting a fixed threshold intensity above which you assume there are cells, or a modal value determination that determines the modal (background) gray value and uses a statistical evaluation of pixels above this background.
 - In case of fixed threshold, what intensity over the background: in case the previous choice was fixed, this is the lower intensity threshold for selecting cells in the analysis, otherwise this is a dummy input.